CensoredUsername/dynasm-rs/doc/index.md

 [small runtime](../runtime/dynasmrt/index.html) that handles the generation of the wanted machine code.

-For now dynasm-rs only supports the x64 instruction set.
+For now dynasm-rs only supports the x86 and x64 instruction set architectures.

 Dynasm-rs is inspired by the LuaJIT DynASM project for C and C++.